 Ripple has asked the Securities and Exchange Commission (SEC) to explain why they consider XRP to be securities but not securities ether, citing the Freedom of Information Act.

-To Report Ripple Labs’ Kevin Telegraph filed its response to the US Securities and Exchange Commission on January 29, and the company’s claim against the SEC is expected to have a major impact on the industry.
+To Report Ripple Labs’ Coin Telegraph filed its response to the US Securities and Exchange Commission on January 29, and the company’s claim against the SEC is expected to have a major impact on the industry.

 Ripple, as before, has argued that the XRP token is not a security and therefore does not fall within the SEC’s jurisdiction.
 In addition, Ripple is ready to involve other companies in the industry in its fight in this case.

 An Ripple representative said in an interview:

 The SEC is clearly two [ارز دیجیتال] It has chosen the winner and ignored a strong and growing industry that is much larger than Bitcoin and Ether.
 In addition to pursuing the request for evidence in the preliminary hearing, we have filed a request under the Freedom of Information Act, asking the SEC to explain how it has recognized ether as non-securities.

 Ripple’s request calls into question the legal status of ether.
 SEC officials have repeatedly said of Ether that although its forerunner was securities at the time, the token is so decentralized that it falls into the commodity category and falls within the remit of the US Commodity Futures Trading Commission (CFTC).

 Ripple has requested that all documents relating to SEC contacts and correspondence with the Ethereum Foundation and other related companies, persons active in the Ether ecosystem, as well as lawyers and others representing the Ethereum Foundation, related companies and individuals active in the ecosystem.

 The company has also asked the SEC to provide Ripple with all documents, including internal contacts and correspondence, analysis and other items used by the regulator’s management and experts to conclude that it is not securities ether.